Hyman Bloom:

 In gallery 5 we can see side-by-side comparisons of the two drawings that ultimately had counterparts in oil, while gallery 6 shows large conte crayon drawings never resulting in oil renditions.

-In addition to the anatomical pictures, Seance/Medium subject matter was incorporated into Bloom’s visual vocabulary starting around 1952.
-Two of his early seance paintings, “The Medium” and “Apparition of Danger”, were purchased by Joseph Hirshhorn and are now in the collection of The Hirshhorn Museum and Sculpture Garden.
-In gallery 7, seance theme works from this period are shown, in charcoal and conte crayon.
+Two of his early seance paintings, “The Medium” and “Apparition of Danger”, were acquired by Joseph Hirshhorn and are now part of the collection at The Hirshhorn Museum and Sculpture Garden.
+In Gallery 7, works on the seance theme from this period are presented in ink, charcoal, and conté crayon.

 1954 was a very notable year for Bloom: in March his Durlacher Bros. gallery show opened, followed by the opening of his major museum retrospective in April.
 His painting “Apparition of Danger” was featured on the April cover of ARTnews and a full page color image of his “Slaughtered Animal” painting was featured in the April 26th issue of Time magazine.
 Also in April was his supervised LSD experiment with Harvard physicians Drs.
 Benda and Rinkle.
 And in September, he married Nina Bohlen.